 What are the best countries to teach English in Europe?

-We often are asked what are the best countries to teach English in Europe.
+We are often asked the best countries to teach English in Europe.
 The answer is quite simple.
-The best countries to teach English in Europe are those where the current level of English is very low and there is a strong need to learn English.
+The best countries to teach English in Europe are those where the current level of English is very low, and there is a strong need to learn English.

-A map of European countries by ability to converse in English
+A map of European countries by the ability to converse in English

 Low numbers mean that English knowledge is poor.
-High numbers mean that the level of English knowledge is good.
-The UK and Ireland score the highest so no surprises there.
+High numbers indicate that the level of English proficiency is good.
+The UK and Ireland score the highest, so no surprises there.